Skip to main content

 Ibidi 8-well slides were prepared as follows.
 A 10 μl drop of biotin-labeled bovine albumin (1 mg/ml, dissolved in buffer A) was placed at the chamber center and incubated for 2 min and aspirated.
 The chamber was then washed with 200 μl of buffer A, aspirated, and then a 10 μl drop streptavidin (0.5 mg/ml, dissolved in buffer A) was placed at the chamber center and incubated for 2 min.
 After aspirating and washing with 200 μl of buffer A and subsequently with 200 μl of buffer B, a 10 μl of DNA origami (1:100–200 dilution in buffer B from folded stock) was placed at the chamber center and incubated for 5 min.
 Next, the chamber was washed with 200 μl of Buffer B and docking strand adapters hybridizing to the DNA origami were added at 100 nM in Buffer B, incubated for 5 min and washed with 200 μl Buffer B. Finally, Buffer C and imager strand was added for DNA-PAINT imaging.

-Conjugation of antibodies with docking strands.
+Conjugation of secondary antibodies/nanobodies with docking strands.

-DNA-antibody conjugations were performed in 0.5-mL Amino Ultra Centrifugal Filters with 50 kDa molecular weight cutoffs with DBCO-sulfo-NHS ester cross-linker, which was dissolved at 20 mM DMSO and stored in single-use aliquots at −80° C. This cross-linker links azide-functionalized DNA oligonucleotides to surface-exposed lysine residues.
+DNA antibody conjugations were performed in 0.5-mL Amino Ultra Centrifugal Filters with 50 kDa molecular weight cutoffs with DBCO-sulfo-NHS ester cross-linker, which was dissolved at 20 mM DMSO and stored in single-use aliquots at −80° C. This cross-linker links azide-functionalized DNA oligonucleotides to surface-exposed lysine residues.
 Azide-functionalized DNA oligonucleotides were stored in 1 mM deionized water.
-Critically, all antibodies were ordered carrierfree, as common preservatives such as bovine serum albumin and sodium azide interfere with the conjugation reaction.
+Critically, all antibodies were ordered carrier-free, as common preservatives such as bovine serum albumin and sodium azide interfere with the conjugation reaction.
 First, 500 μL PBS was added to the Amicon filters, which were centrifuged for 5 min at 10,000 rcf.
 After wetting the filters, 25 μg antibody was added and washed twice with PBS.
 For each wash, PBS was added to a total volume of 500 μL, and the filters were centrifuged for 5 min at 10,000 rcf.
 If after the second spin, the total volume remaining in each filter was greater than 100 μL, the filters were centrifuged again for 5 min at 10,000 rcf.
 After the second PBS wash, a 20-fold molar excess of DBCO-sulfo-NHS ester cross-linker and a 20-fold molar excess of DNA oligonucleotide were added, and after gentle mixing, each conjugation reaction was incubated in the dark at 4° C overnight.
 The following day, conjugated antibodies were washed three times with PBS, as described above.
 To elute the antibody, the filter was inverted in a fresh tube and centrifuged for 2 min at 1,500 rcf.
-The conjugated antibody was transferred to a clean tube, and concentrations were measured using the Qubit Protein Assay.
+The conjugated antibody was transferred to a clean tube and stored at −20° C in antibody storage buffer.
+Concentrations were measured using the Qubit Protein Assay.
 DNA-antibody conjugation was confirmed by comparing unconjugated and conjugated antibodies on NuPage 4–12% Bis-Tris protein gels.
 For each sample, 0.5 μg total protein was added to NuPage LDS Sample Buffer and 50 mM DTT.
 Protein was denatured at 80° C for 10 min.
 Gels were run at 75 V for 5 min, then at 180 V for 60 min.
 Gels were stained with InstantBlue Coomassie Protein Stain for 15 minutes at room temperature, rinsed with water, and imaged on a Sapphire Biomolecular Imager (Azure Biosystems).

 Tissues.